Grow as a Leader... Become an RA!

-* All new RAs must have taken or be enrolled in Education 204 their first semester of as a RA and complete the course with no less than a C or 70%.
+- All new RAs must have taken or be enrolled in Education 204 their first semester as an RA and complete the course with no less than a C or 70%.

-* RA shall no accept additional employment on or off campus, except as follows:
+- RAs shall not accept additional employment on or off campus, except as follows: